Effective action and black hole solutions in asymptotically safe quantum gravity: Numerical values of couplings

 The numerical values of the low energy couplings $g_{R_{\mu\nu}^2}$ and $g_{R^2}$ can be computed from our numerical data for $\gamma_g^{(3)}(p)$ and $\gamma_g^{(4)}(p)$ according to \labelcref{eq:gRmunu+gR2}.
 Our construction results in the values

 We note that $g_{R_{\mu\nu}^2}$ in our setup turns out to be negative, whereas $g_{R^2}$ is positive.
 The observational constraints on the couplings of higher curvature terms are still weak \cite{Berry:2011pb}, such that our values are easily within the allowed region.
+In the UV regime the form factors approach the values